 - Entry in the Digital Dictionary of Buddhism

-- Eric Greene’s Full Dissertation
+- Eric Greene’s Dissertation with translation of the text

 - Tripitaka Koreana woodblock prints

 - Buddhism on the Silk Road